 Quantum Meruit and Unjust Enrichment

-While not a direct exception to the Statute of Frauds, plaintiffs may recover under quantum meruit for the reasonable value of services or goods provided under an unenforceable oral contract.
-For example, in McRae v.
-Feigh (1919), the court awarded restitution for labor performed under an oral employment contract barred by the statute, preventing the employer’s unjust enrichment^2.
+While not a direct exception to the Statute of Frauds, plaintiffs may recover under quantum meruit for the reasonable value of services or goods provided under an unenforceable oral contract, preventing the counterparty’s unjust enrichment.

 Implied-in-Fact Contracts